 Through first-hand experience using the museums, galleries, critics, and collectors of New York City, students will examine the form and content of a multicultural range of painting, drawing, outsider art, craft, and sculpture.
 Museum and gallery visits, as well as a visit to a working artist's studio, will comprise major portions of this course.
 The class will discuss and write about the exhibits to explore the nature of art criticism.
-Prerequisite: CSE099, ENA/ENG099, ESA099, ENA/ENC101 This is a Writing Intensive course.
+Prerequisi e: CSE099, ENA/ENG099, ESA099, ENA/ENC101 This is a Wri ing In ensive course.